-Chickens have been domesticated by man for around 8,000 years & first arrived in Europe about 3,000 years ago.
-No surprise then that there are over 500 recognized breeds, even more than dogs.
+Chickens have been domesticated by man for around 8,000 years and come in every conceivable shape & size in over 500 recognized breeds – even more than dogs.
 It is recommended to select breeds based on the purpose you intend them for.

 Choosing the right type of chicken is essential to have success in the intended operation.
 Firstly consider what your aims are with keeping chickens – eggs are the most common reason to keep hens and if you have no intention of ever eating your birds, and saving money on feed is important for you (who isn’t it) then specialist egg-layers are the way to go.
 With their slighter builds (smaller chickens eat less) egg laying breeds are the most efficient converters of feed to eggs.
 Popular traditional egg laying breeds are are Rhode Island Red and White Leghorn.
 The Lohmann Brown is possibly the most popular laying bird worldwide, with a small body size and an ability to lay over 300 eggs a year – if eggs are your objective, Lohmanns can’t be beaten.